-We are very excited to announce the launch of our first ever year-long event series entitled HOLITION TALKS.
+We are very excited to announce that HOLITION TALKS is officially moving online!
 Bringing together industry leaders, pioneers, disruptors, and academics alike, join us for thought-provoking debates and panel discussions as we tackle emerging trends and innovations that are shaping the future of luxury, fashion, retail, and beauty.

 As our digital and real world become increasingly intertwined, the appeal of virtual products is coming for our wardrobes and social media feeds too.

 HOLITION TALKS kicks off with the first panel and networking event on virtual fashion, its impact in the real world and the opportunities that await brands.